DenisKuznecov/DenisKuznecov.github.io/README.md

 It contains following features:
 - You can add as much tasks as you want.
 - Tasks will be stored in your browser's local storage.
-- You can change the title and text of your tasks.
+- You can change the title and description of your tasks.
-- You can set task's categories and priority level.
+- You can set several task's categories and priority level.
 - App based on Bootstrap design.

 I hope you enjoy my application!